Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Monday: 9:30-3:30; Tuesday – Friday: 9:15am – 9:00pm; Saturday: 11:00am – 9:00pm; Sunday: Closed

 Obviously, I can’t tell you all the details of the vineyard source but I can let you in on a few of the details.
-Crafted using a fruit from 1000-1500 ft in elevation, Chad’s 2019 is cool climate Pinot at its best– especially given the price tag.
-While similar wines (very similar wines) will fetch a $45 price tag, you can snag it today for half off that price on bottle one.
+Crafted using fruit from 1000-1500 ft in elevation, Chad’s 2019 is cool climate Pinot at its best– especially given the price tag.
+While similar wines (very similar wines) will fetch a $45 price tag, you can snag it today just less than half off that price on bottle one.
 There’s no surprise this is the #1 wine of the year in 2020.

-The 2017 Elouan Oregon Pinot Noir is wonderfully ripe, with vibrant flavors of rich cranberry, sweet cinnamon and bright cherry with just a touch of earthiness.
-It’s packed with fruit and finishes with soft, refined tannins that leave a great aftertaste.
-It’s a great choice for a summer red, delicious by itself or pair with just about anything.
+The newly released Elouan Oregon Pinot Noir 2018 is wonderfully ripe and juicy with vibrant flavors of rich cranberries, baked cherry pie and just a hint of earthiness.
+It’s packed with crushed red fruits and finishes with soft, refined tannins that leave a great aftertaste.
+It’s a great choice any time of the year– delicious by itself or paired with just about anything.
 In 2018, it saw predominantly fruit from the lush Willamette Valley, adding the cold weather Pinot element to a wine usually more reliant on southern Oregon.